Kone Foundation’s principles for a safer space

 We expect our grantees, event participants and other stakeholders to adhere to the following principles for a safer space:

-• It is the responsibility of the project leader to ensure that there is no discrimination within the project on the basis of age, origin, nationality, language, religion, belief, opinion, social activities, family relationships, state of health, ability to function, sexual orientation, gender identity, class/socio-economic background, appearance or other personal characteristics.
+• The responsible person for the project must ensure that no one faces discrimination within the project on the basis of age, origin, nationality,language, religion, belief, opinion, social activities, family relationships, state ofhealth, ability to function, sexual orientation, gender identity, class/socio-economic background, appearance, or other personal characteristics.

 • Differences of opinion can and should be discussed.
-Please express your opinion constructively and focus on the issue itself and not on the person.
-Do not speak aggressively or employ personal attacks in your speech against those present or absent.
+Please express your opinion constructively and focus on the issue at hand, not the person you’re talking with.
+Do not speak aggressively or make personal remarks about those present or absent.

-• Please respect others’ experiences and boundaries, give them space and listen to each other.
-Everyone is free to be themselves and to be heard and seen.
-Please do not bother or harass anyone verbally, by touching or by staring.
+• Respect each others’ experiences and boundaries.
+Give space and listen to each other.
+Make sure everyone is free to be themselves and be heard andseen.
+Do not bother or harass anyone verbally, physically, or by staring.

-• Please be aware of your privileges.
-When needed, take advantage of your privileged position by supporting those who encounter harassment or inappropriate treatment.
+• Be aware of your privileges.
+When necessary, use your position to support those who encounter harassment or inappropriate treatment.

 We have not created these principles ourselves, but have studied the principles of several different organisations and made use of them to formulate our own.
 We want to thank the Culture for All service, Equality.fi, Uniarts Helsinki, Finnish Museum of Photography, ANTI – Contemporary Art Festival, Baltic Circle Festival, MYÖS Collective, Museum of Impossible Forms, and the Student Union of the University of Turku.